leanstacks/react-starter-kit/README.md

 ## Helpful Hints

+### Viewing the Starter Kit

+If you do not wish to check out the repository and run the starter kit locally, you may view the latest release of the React Starter Kit at [https://react-starter.leanstacks.net/][app].
+Please see the _Authentication_ section below for instructions to sign in.

+> **NOTE:** This app does not collect any personal data and does not use cookies.

 ### Data

 This project's API integration uses the simulated REST endpoints made available by [JSON Placeholder](https://jsonplaceholder.typicode.com/).

-There are some limitations to the JSONP Placeholder APIs.
+There are some limitations to the JSON Placeholder APIs.
 The primary limitation is that the API is stateless.
 You may create (`post`), update (`put`), and delete items within the JSON Placeholder collections; however, the collections are not actually mutated and persisted by JSON Placeholder.
 Within the starter kit, we update the TanStack Query caches upon successful mutation to simulate a stateful back end.

 ### Authentication

-When running the application, you may sign in with any of the JSON Placeholder [Users](https://jsonplaceholder.typicode.com/users).
+When using the application, you may sign in with any of the JSON Placeholder [Users](https://jsonplaceholder.typicode.com/users).
 Simply enter the _Username_ value from any user in the API and use any value for the _Password_.
-For example, try username `Bret` and password `abc123`.
+For example, try username `Kamren` or `Samantha` and password `abc123`.

 ## About